Werewolf: Middle Ages

 There is evidence of widespread belief in werewolves in medieval Europe, spanning across the European continent and British Isles.
 Werewolves were mentioned in medieval law codes, such as that of Cnut the Great, whose Ecclesiastical Ordinances aimed to ensure that "...the madly audacious werewolf do[es] not too widely devastate, nor bite too many of the spiritual flock."
 Liutprand of Cremona reports a rumor that Bajan, (Note: Also spelled Baianum, there is no evidence discovered as of May 2025 that Simeon I of Bulgaria had a son named Bajan.) a son of Simeon I of Bulgaria, could use magic to turn himself into a wolf.
 The works of Augustine of Hippo had a large influence on the development of Western Christianity, being read widely by Christian clergy of the medieval period.
 These clergymen occasionally discussed werewolves in their works, including in Gerald of Wales's Werewolves of Ossory—found in his Topographica Hibernica—and Gervase of Tilbury's Otia Imperialia; both works were written for royal audiences.

 Gervase of Tilbury, in Otia Imperialia, reveals to the reader that belief in such transformations—he also mentions women turning into cats and snakes—was widespread across Europe; he uses the phrase "que ita dinoscuntur" ('it is known') when discussing transformations.
-Writing in Germany, he also notifies the reader that the transformation of men into wolves cannot be easily dismissed, for "...in England we have often seen men change into wolves" ("Vidimus enim frequenter in Anglia per lunationes homines in lupos mutari...").
+Writing in Germany, he also informs the reader that the transformation of men into wolves cannot be easily dismissed, for "...in England we have often seen men change into wolves" ("Vidimus enim frequenter in Anglia per lunationes homines in lupos mutari...").

 Further evidence of the widespread belief in werewolves and other human-to-animal transformations can be seen in theological attacks made against such beliefs.
 Conrad of Hirsau, writing in the 11th century, forbids reading stories in which a person's reasoning is obscured following such a transformation.
 Conrad specifically refers to the tales of Ovid in his tract.
 Pseudo-Augustine, writing in the 12th century, follows Augustine of Hippo's argument that no physical transformation can be made by any but God, stating that "...the body corporeally [cannot], be changed into the material limbs of any animal" in his Liber de Spiritu et Anima.